Our Services

 If you experience any of these, speak to a doctor or go to the emergency department right away.

 Ramsay Hunt syndrome can be challenging, but early antiviral therapy and proper pain management significantly improve outcomes.
 If you notice shingles pain in the ear, facial weakness, or a blistering rash, don't wait—seek medical advice promptly.
-Before your appointment, consider checking your symptoms with a comprehensive Shingles (Herpes Zoster) assessment tool to better communicate your condition to your healthcare provider.
+Before your appointment, use our AI-powered symptom checker to document your symptoms and be better prepared to discuss your condition with your healthcare provider.

 Always remember: nothing replaces a personal evaluation.
 If you have any serious or life-threatening concerns, please speak to a doctor immediately.